Hong Kongers buy stock and newspapers to support Apple Daily

 A 30-year-old lawyer bought Apple Daily for the first time ever on Tuesday, commenting: "Growing up, we would think Apple Daily is just another tabloid.
 But now we know how important it is to have a critical voice."

-With a cover price of HK$10, the expanded print run Tuesday would bring in 4.8 million Hong Kong dollars ($619,355) of extra revenue for Next.
+With a cover price of HK$10, the expanded print run Tuesday would bring in HK$4.8 million of extra revenue for Next.
 In its annual report published last month, it said its average sales per day was 88,685 during the year ended March 31, down 13.5% from the previous year.
 For many years, the paper vied with Oriental Daily News for the city's top circulation count.

 "I am very grateful for some netizens in Hong Kong who are trying to initiate something new to support Apple Daily," said Angel Kwan, a reporter at the newspaper.

+The Securities and Futures Commission of Hong Kong issued a statement on Tuesday evening warning investors to "exercise extreme caution" in dealing with Next Digital shares.
+The territory's securities watchdog cited "exceptional increases" in price and turnover of the media company's shares recently.

+The commission added it will require the company to make prompt disclosure of "all future developments and information concerning its control, financial position and operations which are likely to materially affect the [stock] price."

-Global Times, a Beijing-based newspaper affiliated with the People's Daily, questioned Next Digital's stock surge.
+Global Times, a Beijing-based newspaper affiliated with the People's Daily, also questioned the stock's soaring price.

 Paraphrasing a Chinese academic, it said in an online article Tuesday, "No reasonable investors would invest in a company whose controller has been arrested and may face severe criminal charges, which is of course usually a disaster for a company."